 56

-63) Knowledge of local/regional wetland assessment methods or rating systems
+57) Knowledge of wetland functional assessment methods

 3